(A pdf version of this policy is available for download here)

 These are funds which do not have any restrictions to their use.
 These reserves can be used to smooth the impact of uneven cash flow, offset budget requirements if necessary or can be held in case of unexpected events or emergencies.

-JPAG (March 2020 edition) advises that: ‘The generally accepted recommendation with regard to the appropriate minimum level of a Smaller Authority’s General Reserves is that this should be maintained at between three (3) & twelve (12) months Net Revenue Expenditure (NRE).
+JPAG (March 2022 edition) advises that: ‘The generally accepted recommendation with regard to the appropriate minimum level of a Smaller Authority’s General Reserves is that this should be maintained at between three- and twelve-months Net Revenue Expenditure (NRE).
+The smaller the authority the closer the figure may be to 12 months.
+In all of this, it is important that each authority adopt, as a general reserve policy, the level appropriate to their size, situation, risks and plan their budget so as to ensure that the adopted level is maintained.’
 NRE is effectively Precept less any Loan Repayments and/or amounts included in Precept for Capital Projects and transfers to Earmarked Reserves.
-The smaller the authority the closer the figure should be to 12 months.’

 The primary means of building General Reserves will be through a reallocation of funds (underspend on projects) and allocation from the annual budget.
 This will be in addition to any amounts needed to replenish reserves that have been consumed in the previous year.

 Setting the level of General Reserves is one of several related decisions in the formulation of the medium-term financial strategy and the annual budget.
 The Council must build and maintain sufficient working balances to cover the key risks it faces, as expressed in its financial risk assessment.

 If, in extreme circumstances, General Reserves were exhausted due to major unforeseen spending pressures within a particular financial year, the Council would be able to draw down from its Earmarked Reserves to provide short term resources.